-- A 1⁄2 cup of bok choy is a source of calcium. - Some greens like bok choy and kale can be eaten cooked or raw. - Although it looks like romaine lettuce or celery stalks, bok choy is actually a type of cabbage.
-Bok choy, collards, kale, mustard greens, and turnip greens are part of the cabbage family. - Collard, mustard, and turnip greens are commonly known as "Southern greens." - Watch this video and learn about a farmer who grows greens! http://bit.ly/1xAMd72
+- A 1⁄2 cup of bok choy is a good source of calcium. - Although it looks like romaine lettuce or celery stalks, bok choy is actually a type of cabbage.
+Bok choy, collards, kale, mustard greens, and turnip greens are part of the cabbage family. - Some cooked greens like bok choy and kale can be eaten raw. - Collard, mustard, and turnip greens are commonly known as "Southern greens." - Watch this video and learn about a farmer who grows cooked greens! http://bit.ly/1xAMd72